alexg9781/test/代码/ks_test/ks_test.md

 The Kolmogorov-Smirnov (KS) Test is a non-parametric test that compares the cumulative distributions of two data samples.
 It evaluates whether the two samples are drawn from the same distribution, providing a measure of the maximum difference between their empirical cumulative distribution functions (ECDFs).

+## Measurement indicators

+`Continuous variables`: Kolmogorov Smirnov test is commonly used to compare the differences between two continuous distributions, especially to compare the differences between sample distributions and theoretical distributions.

+`Categorical variables`: This test is not applicable to categorical variables.

 ## Calculation Steps

 1. **Identifying Common Features:** The method takes two datasets (real and synthetic) as input and identifies common columns between them.